 The latest addition to the National Register of Historic Places is the Kosciusko, Mississippi, home of L.V.
 Hull, a self-taught African American artist who transformed her house into a vibrant art environment.

-This the registry’s first home-studio of an African American woman visual artist, and first home art environment created by an African American of either sex.
+This is the first home-studio of an African American woman visual artist, and first home art environment created by an African American of either sex, to be added to the registry at the level of national significance.

 “Women, and particularly women of color, are woefully underrepresented across all forms of designation that are intended to recognize places of historic and cultural importance,” Christina Morris, senior director of the Where Women Made History initiative of the National Trust for Historic Preservation, said in a statement.
 “This listing of Hull’s home signals a critical change in the way we understand the achievements of women artists and Black women at the local, state, and national levels.”